signalleaf/signalleaf.github.com/source/_posts/2013-11-18-cant-i-just-host-my-podcast-on-itunes.md

 > we have not yet gotten to the question of hosting the podcast yet.
 > i was assuming we would do it though iTunes, but i haven't thought farther than that.

-While I was surprised at first, this seems to be an common misunderstang about iTunes: Your subscribers find you through iTunes, right?
+This seems to be an common misunderstang about iTunes, unfortunately.
+Your subscribers find you through iTunes, right?
 So, isn't that where you host your podcast?

 <!--more-->